GouWenrui/CPE-Pro/README.md

-# CPE-Pro: A Structure-Sensitive Deep Learning Model for Protein Representation and Origin Evaluation
+# CPE-Pro: A Structure-Sensitive Deep Learning Method for Protein Representation and Origin Evaluation

 ## 🚀 Introduction